Merkoba/Hue/README.md

 >The directory where uploaded images will be stored.

 "public_images_location"
 >The public root of images.
-For example /public/img/image.jpg can be accessed in a client with root_url/img/image.jpg.
+For example a public_images_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
+Needs a slash at the end.

 "default_image_url"
 >The public location of the default image.
 This image appears on new rooms or when an uploaded image fails to load.